oracle/rwloadsim/docs/OVERVIEW.md

 # What is the RWP*Load Simulator
-The RWP\*Load Simulator - or rwloadsim - is a programming and simulation tool that can be used for several purposes involving execution of SQL statements.
+The RWP\*Load Simulator - or rwloadsim - is a programming and simulation tool that can be used for several purposes involving execution of SQL statements using an Oracle database.
-One of these is reflected in its name and is to simulate database load.
+One of the purposes is reflected in its name and is to simulate database load.
 However, it really does much more than that, and it is best thought of as a tool that fills in the space between SQL\*Plus, OCI (Oracle Call Interface) and scripting done with e.g. the Linux command shell.